leanprover/leanprover.github.io/documentation/index.md

 whether to invest time in learning to use Lean right now, this [FAQ](https://leanprover.github.io/lean4/doc/faq.html)

-You can also experiment with Lean 3 by running an [online](https://leanprover.github.io/live/) Javascript version in your browser (see also the [community version](https://leanprover-community.github.io/lean-web-editor/)).
+You can also experiment with Lean 4 in an [online](https://lean.math.hhu.de/) code playground in your browser.
-The [learning resources page](https://leanprover-community.github.io/learn.html) of the community website lists many tutorials and documentation sources for Lean 3.
+The [learning resources page](https://leanprover-community.github.io/learn.html) of the community website lists many tutorials and documentation sources for Lean 4.
-*Please be aware that Lean 4 is not backward compatible with Lean 3*.

 ## Chat Room